Learn More About Thermostats for Your Home or Business

 There are two types of programmable thermostats: digital and electromechanical.
 Energy.gov mentions that digital thermostats can have additional settings, like overrides and daylight savings adjustments.
 However, these thermostats may be more difficult for some users to program.

 Electromechanical thermostats use sliding bars to adjust the temperature.
-They are relatively user-friendly, but do not come with the many settings like digital thermostats.
-If you’re looking to install a new programmable thermostat, talk to the team at Childers.
+They are relatively user-friendly but do not come with many settings like digital thermostats.
+If you’re looking to install a new programmable thermostat, talk to the team at Childers Air Plumbing & Electric.
 We will be happy to discuss the benefits and downfalls of each type.
 If you’re not looking for a programmable option, we can also install smart and non-programmable thermostats.

 Smart Thermostats Can Help Increase Energy Efficiency